William Tuohy: Retirement

 Tuohy died December 31, 2009, following open-heart surgery in Santa Monica, California.

 Family

 Tuohy married three times.
 His first marriage was to Mary Ellen Dufek in 1955, and lasted until 1957 before they were divorced.
-In 1964 he married Johanna Iselen and had a son, Cyril.
+In 1964 he married Johanna Iselin and had a son, Cyril.
 He and Johanna were divorced in 1989.
 He married a third time in 1998, to Rose Marie Wheeler, a French citizen born in Vietnam.

 Awards

 In addition to the Pulitzer Prize for International Reporting, Tuohy won the Overseas Press Club award for his reporting from the Middle East in 1970.
 He also won the Best Feature Story award in 2003 from Submarine Review.

 His last award was, chronologically, being the last notable person to die in 2009.